A woman with short curly black hair and sunglasses standing on a wooden walkway surrounded by lush green plants and trees under a clear blue sky.

 Internal Family Systems: A collaborative model that uses a parts work lens to heal trauma

-Experiential Therapy: A form of therapy that uses present-moment awareness to foster new reparative and healing experiences in session
+Somatic, experiential therapy: A form of therapy that uses present-moment awareness to foster new reparative and healing experiences in session

 Emotion-Focused Therapy: An attachment-focused method of therapy for relationships that fosters connection and new, positive cycles of interaction